marmelab/react-admin/docs/Theming.md

     return (
         <EditButton
             sx={{
-                button: {
                 fontWeight: "bold",
-                    // This is CSS-in-JS syntax to target a deeper element using css selector, here the svg icon for this button
-                    "& svg": { color: "orange" },
+                // This is CSS-in-JS syntax to target a deeper element using css selector, here the svg icon for this button "& svg": { color: "orange" },
-                },
             }}
             {...props}
         />